The Millennium Seed Bank Partnership - where we work

-Browse our partner regions and find out more about the projects and global partners who are working with Kew's Millennium Seed Bank.
+Browse our partner countries and find out more about the global partners who are working with us.

 Twenty-three per cent of Australian floral species are listed as under threat of extinction.

 Kew’s Millennium Seed Bank is working with partners in Botswana to help safeguard wild plant species.
 Climate change and human activities are contributing factors that are threatening plant life.
 By sharing knowledge, developing local facilities and increasing conservation skills we can help reach our goal of saving Botswana’s wild plants.

 Kew’s Millennium Seed Bank partnership in Bulgaria is working against the clock to safeguard valuable plant species that are at risk from habitat loss and over exploitation.

 Kew’s Millennium Seed Bank partnership is working in Burkina Faso to help safeguard wild plant species.
 Combined efforts will make direct contributions to national and global conservation programs, the results of which include helping to maintain the wellbeing of local populations.